Top 10 Customer Retention Metrics for SaaS Companies

 This retention statistic is important because it provides the most accurate estimate of how much you should spend on acquisition expenditures.

-The higher your acquisition costs must be, the larger your LTV.
+The higher your acquisition costs must be, the larger your CLV.
 This allows you to refocus your marketing strategy on profitable retention techniques rather than expensive acquisition strategies.

 Repeat purchase rate